Lumavate-Team/documentation/docs/6-CLI.rst

          Fantasy https://not-a-real-realm2.fantasy.lumavate-type.com    https://fantasy.lumavate-type.com/notanapp2 fantasy-lumavate-type.notarealtoken2.com

   .. note::
-     The CLI uses Client Id and Client Secret to associate a user context to a machine.
-From this point forward, user will refer to the Client Id and Client Secret information used to setup the environment in the CLI.
+     The CLI uses Client ID and Client Secret to associate a user context to a machine.
+From this point forward, user will refer to the Client ID and Client Secret information used to setup the environment in the CLI.

 .. _Provisioning Profiles: